StrangeBeeCorp/docs/docs/thehive/administration/authentication/oauth2.md

 This topic provides step-by-step instructions for configuring an OAuth 2.0 authentication provider in TheHive.

-By following this guide, you’ll learn how to integrate popular OAuth 2.0 providers—such as Keycloak, Okta, GitHub, Microsoft 365, and Google—to enable secure and seamless authentication in TheHive.
+By following this guide, you’ll learn how to integrate popular OAuth 2.0 providers—such as Keycloak, Okta, GitHub, Microsoft 365, and Google.

 {!includes/license-required-authentication.md!}